DNS Proxywall blocking does not take effect right away

 Analysis of the Issue

-- Files that directly specify DNS-name-to-IP-address mapping c:\Windows\system32\drivers\etc\hosts , c:\Windows\system32\drivers\etc\lmhosts
+• Files that directly specify the DNS-name-to-IP-address mapping: c:\Windows\system32\drivers\etc\hosts and c:\Windows\system32\drivers\etc\lmhosts

 Solution

-1. Instead of using c:\Windows\system32\drivers\etc\hosts for direct DNS-name-to-IP-address mapping, use Permanent Host Address Table of DNS Proxywall.
+1. Instead of using c:\Windows\system32\drivers\etc\hosts for direct DNS-name-to-IP-address mapping, use the Permanent Host Address Table of DNS Proxywall.

 # This is a template file for permanent addresses of hosts.